seem8/astech/README.md

 # INSTALLATION #

-1. Install Oracle Java JRE in /usr/java (RPM packages and installation script will do just that).
+1. Install Oracle Java JRE in /usr/java (RPM packages will do just that).

 2. Install Python 3.6.x and make sure you can type "python3.6" in terminal to launch Python Shell.